 Once a fellow called me to come to his office and talk about a big project he was getting ready to build.
 I’m not sure how he came across our name.
 When I got there his secretary took me into a conference room.
 In a few minutes the dude came in carry a big fluffy furry cat and set it down on the table.
 Then the cat jumped from the table to his shoulder.
 We conducted the whole meeting with me looking across the table at a guy with a big furry cat on his shoulder.
 We didn’t make a … Continue reading A Cat On His Shoulder !

 Ruby Waggoner was my dad’s mother.
 She and my grandfather had divorced when Cecil was very young.
-He was raised by his dad, Theron, Leona (or Nonie) and a host of aunts, uncles and his grandparents.
-Ruby Lee, Grannie Ruby or Grannie was a big part of our life going up.
-She lived in Austin and visited often.
+He was raised by his dad, Theron and Leona (or Nonie) his stepmother and a host of aunts, uncles and his grandparents.
+Ruby Lee or Granny Ruby as I called her was still a big part of our life growing up.
+She lived in Austin and we visited often.
 She was one funny old gal that laughed a lot and made the rest of us laugh.
-Any time after I was grown and had projects around north Austin, I’d stop by her house, even if for just a few minutes.
-One … Continue reading The Fire
+Any time after I was grown and had projects around north Austin, I’d stop by her house … Continue reading The Fire

 If you grew up in Marble Falls, you knew Glenn.
 If you ever passed through Marble Falls you may have encountered Glenn Lewis.
 His was a real cowboy, doing ranch work most of his life.
 You always hear it said, that ol boy was born a hundred years too late.
 In Glenn’s case, there was never a truer cliché ever used.
 He was rugged, both inside and out.
 As a young man you would seldom see him that he wasn’t riding a horse or didn’t have one in a trailer behind an old pickup.
 He was 5 years older than … Continue reading Glenn and the Hat